CambridgeEngineering/PartIB-Computing-Device-Programming/activity-3.rst

 Learning objectives
 -------------------

-Microcontrollers do logic and mechanics, but you can't really get power out of them.
+Microcontrollers do logic and mathematics, but you can't really get power out of them.
 In this activity, you will learn how to deliver power to a device attached to the microcontroller, and how to control this power to achieve a certain goal.
 This will transform the logical/mathematical capabilities of your micro-controller into actions that have effect on the real world.
 The activity relies on the skills that you have learned in the previous activities - you will use interrupts, read sensors, and maybe even solder again!